 I bought it on the spot.
 This was five years ago, when my son was just learning to walk and I was pregnant with his brother.
 We had just moved to San Diego and were settling into our new roles: my husband was starting his career as a professor, and I was embracing the stay-at-home-mom life after eight years of teaching special education.

 I wrote my final entry last week, on August 25th to be exact.
-Here’s what I’ve learned from five years of journaling!
+I’ve learned a lot from five years of journaling!
 Here are 5 reasons moms should keep a five year journal:

 Boiling down my day to three or four sentences was an exercise in choosing what to include and what to leave out.
 What do I most want to remember about this day?
 Do I focus on what went wrong or do I celebrate the small victories?
 Above all, I tried to be true to what I was feeling.
 There was one day in March where I referred to my three year old as an “inconsolable jerk.”
 Another day in September I bragged when that same three year old was able to play by himself while I cleaned the house.